This topic explains and provides examples of end events, and how to manually make changes to them.

 You want to start the next step in your script once a specific object is visible on the screen.
 To modify the end event to occur when a specific object is visible, expand the Step section and set the End Event field to Object Exists.
 Then, click the Choose an object button and select the relevant object on the page.

 If you set an end event manually, the setting applies to all browsers.
 If the end event must be different for any browser, use an If Browser step.
-See Replaying on all browsers.
+See Replaying on different browsers.

 When using network-related end events in transaction steps, TruClient uses the End-of-network identification timeout setting in Runtime Settings to identify the end of network requests, and any timeout periods are reported as wasted time.
 If the network is slow and there is an end event timeout, increase the timeout as necessary.